Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

-\subsubsection{Fitness, growth rates, and information}
+\subsection{Fitness, growth rates, and information}

-The fitness defined in Eq.~\ref{eq:fitness-as-likelihood} is a stochastic quantity because it is evaluated at (random) states of the environment.
-Consequently, we must discuss how to average it over the environment and what quantities are maximized by the population dynamics of Eq.~\ref{eq:frequency-update}.
+The fitness defined in Eq.~\ref{eq:fitness-as-likelihood} is a stochastic quantity because it is evaluated at actual states of the environment.
+Consequently, we must discuss how to average it and what quantities are maximized by the population dynamics of Eq.~\ref{eq:frequency-update}.
 The connection between fitness, probability and information comes into focus when we consider that

-which is the instantaneous growth rate for type $s$.
-The first term shows the payoffs from the environment, the second measures environmental variability.
-The last term measures how close the $s$-type model of the environment is to the real thing, $p(e)$.
-Only the last term depends on the type and contributes to relative fitness.
+which is the instantaneous growth rate, $\gamma_s$.
+The first term shows the payoffs from the environment, the second measures environmental variability (or surprise~\cite{mackay_information_2003}), the third term measures how close the $s$-type model of the environment is to the real thing, $p(e)$, as we show next.
+Only this last term depends on the type and contributes to relative fitness.

-When the population dynamics is iterated, the types with the highest average log-fitness are positively amplified.
-This emerges from the temporal dynamics because
+When the population dynamics is iterated over a (long) time $T$, the types with the highest average log-fitness over such period are positively amplified.
+This emerges from the temporal dynamics over $T$ because

-Here, ${\bar \gamma}_s$ is the average growth rate of type $s$ over a long time $T$ and $\ln A$ is the average of $\ln A(e)$, see Supplementary Information.
-The long-term temporal average becomes the average over $e$ due to the law of large numbers.
-Thus, the population dynamics selects the types $s$ that maximize the average growth rate, which can be interpreted in terms of information quantities~\cite{taylor2007information,kemp2023learning}.
-The relative growth rate is maximized for $s$ such that the last term (which is the relative entropy and is negative definite) vanishes.
-This happens when the type's fitness $p(e|s)\rightarrow p(e)$ becomes a perfect model of the real environment.
-The average of the type's growth rates over the posterior $f(s|e)$, results in the mutual information $I(E,S)$, see Supplementary Information.
-In this sense, selection (\ref{eq:fitness}-\ref{eq:fitness-as-likelihood}) converges on the type distribution that maximizes the information between population structure and the statistics of the environment.